taocpp/PEGTL/doc/Debug-Facilities.md

 The [grammar visit](#grammar-visit) uses the [meta data](#meta-data) to call functions for all rules of a grammar with example functions provided that print them all.

-The [grammar analysis](#grammar-analysis) is a function that checks a grammar for occurrences of infinite cycles without progress including left recursion.
+The [grammar analysis](#grammar-analysis) is a function that checks a grammar for problems in the form of infinite cycles without progress including left recursion.

 #### Namespaces